-103. Online reputation is the opinion others get of a person when they encounter them online.
+Online reputation is the opinion others get of a person when they encounter them online.
 It is formed by posts, photos that have been uploaded and comments made by others on people's profiles.
 It is important that children and staff are aware that anything that is posted could influence their future professional reputation.
 The majority of organizations and work establishments now check digital footprint before considering applications for positions or places on courses.
+For an employee it can bring disciplinary action and staff are encouraged to follow any code of conduct their employer or professional body provides regarding professional reputation of the individual or their organisation or profession.